All Episodes

 But yeah, you could do electrical engine RV.

-So it's gonna be really cool to have these particular approaches.
+So it's going to be really cool to have these particular approaches.

-And so we're we're keeping it open enough that we can branch out at some point and and go off on an in an amicable fashion, having promoted the art in an open source fashion, right?
+And so we're keeping it open enough that we can branch out at some point and go off in an amicable fashion, having promoted the art in an open source fashion, right?

-Even if we've got 3D printing diagrams and all of that, nobody's gonna want to build their own.
+Even if we've got 3D printing diagrams and all of that, nobody's going to want to build their own.

 Or only a very small number of people, one, two percent maybe.